-- If you need to refuel the vehicle from a portable fuel container, a funnel is located behind a removable panel on the left side of the cargo area interior trim. - The fuel system can be damaged by inserting the nozzle of a portable fuel container directly or by using any funnel other than the one provided with the vehicle. - For more information, refer to "Refueling From a Portable Fuel Container" in the owner's manual.
+- If you need to refuel the vehicle from a portable fuel container, a funnel is located behind a removable panel on the left side of the cargo area interior trim. - The fuel system can be damaged by inserting the nozzle of a portable fuel container directly or by using any funnel other than the one provided with the vehicle. - For more information, refer to "Refueling From a Portable Fuel Container" in the online Owner's Manual.